manocodes/google-cloud-experiments/docs/compute/os_concepts.md

 - It looks for the "most expensive" tenant (usually your main application).
 - It **kills the process immediately** to free up RAM.

-**PM Risk:** Your server didn't "slow down"; it crashed.
+**Risk:** Your server didn't "slow down"; it crashed.
 The application process just vanished.

 ### Swap Memory (The Fake RAM)
 You can configure a portion of the Hard Disk (Disk) to act like RAM.